Matthew-alt-cpu/BootCon-Project/README.md

 # BootCon-Project
-My Final Project for my Cyber Security course focusing on the Automation and Reusability of tasks.
+My Final Project for my Cyber Security course focusing on the ability to Automate and Reuse tasks with Tshark.

 # General Consensus